 Cedarville University invites applications from students who hold a master's degree in education, have two or more years of K–12 teaching experience, present a strong academic record, and have made a profession of faith in Jesus Christ.
 For additional admission criteria, view the admission requirements.

-At the current time, new students are admitted to begin the program for the summer term.
+New students are admitted fall, spring, and summer terms.
 Current Cedarville M.Ed. students may register for Principal Licensure courses as electives during their graduate enrollment.

 Visit the Principal Licensure online application to begin or continue your application.